KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 stack exec -- cabal update
 ```
 This is another "some time" command.
-I have noticed it fail with an "out of memory" error sometimea.
+I have noticed it fail with an "out of memory" error sometimes.
 Just rerun till it completes.

 ## Develop your Project ##
 With the previous steps completed successfully, you can now develop without further consideration for the toolchain setup.
 As is normal with Yesod development, if you change Project files, `yesod devel` should notice these changes and prompt a recompile and relaunch of your web application.